 However, it’s important to remember that we should start QA procedures after the very first development iteration.
 Initiating testing early on in the development process, we guarantee faster final testing.

-Some of the tools that can help us get better QA results include Sentry — a full-stack bug monitoring platform.
+Some of the tools helping us get better QA results include Sentry — a full-stack bug monitoring platform.
 Sentry identifies and diagnoses errors in code and provides better visibility into probable causes of errors.
+It’s a perfect tool for personal finance management app development.

 Step 3: Enforce security